 Oily double emulsions with multiple cores are formed.
 To generate droplets, the protocol below can be followed:

 1. Set the valve V2 on the reservoir F3 containing the shell phase

 2. Set the valve V3 on the reservoir F5 containing the core phase

 3. Fill RayDrop R1 with the shell phase solution (refer to the user guide for more details about how to fill the RayDrop)

 4. Fill RayDrop R2 with the continuous phase solution

-5. Connect the two filled RayDrop together with a tubing
+5. Connect the two filled RayDrops together with the tubing

 6. Carefully set the continuous phase to a low flow rate (for example, Qcontinuous= 40µl/min) and check that there is no backflow in the first RayDrop.

-9. The single encapsulated multiple emulsions are now produced.
+9. The encapsulation of multiple emulsions in a single droplet is now ongoing.
 The dripping mode provides a high stability for droplet formation.
 Droplets show high monodispersity.
 It is possible to vary the flow rates in order to change the size of the emulsion as well as the number of cores (see the following section for more details).